Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 At the time of its signing, overt housing discrimination was rife throughout the country.
 Qualified persons were being outrightly rejected from renting a property and there were also attempts to segregate whole neighborhoods based on race and other factors.

-Presently, housing discrimination is often subtle, but it is still an unfortunate reality.
+Presently, housing unfairness is often subtle, but it is still an unfortunate reality.
 Women, especially those with limited housing options due to poverty, often have little recourse.
 They are only to tolerate the degradation and humiliation of sexual harassment or risk being kicked out together with their families.

 Sometimes, housing providers like landlords or real estate agents may try to disguise their discrimination by giving false information regarding housing availability.
 These real estate agents or landlords may, for instance, steer home seekers to certain areas based on race, religion national origin, familial status or blatantly say that there is no vacancy.
-These actions, however, would be in volation of the Fair Housing Law.
+These actions, however, would be in volation of the Federal Fair Housing Law.

 The Federal Fair Housing Act is essential for family opportunity, business and economic success, and community harmony.
 Housing opportunities affect the availability of jobs, quality of education, families’ health outcomes and what the future holds for all Americans.